beinstoss/Banner-Data-Warehouse/Instructions.md

 Inside the `SourceData` folder is a large number of subfolders:

 - `AcademicCalendars` and `Catalogs` folders contain printable PDF files that cover the years 2014-2019.
 You will also find a couple of CSV files in the `Catalogs` folder that you will need to import into your database.
-- The rest of the folders (`Fall2014`, `Winter2015`,`Spring2015`, etc.) contain course offering data for every academic term from Fall 2014 to Spring 2019.
+- The rest of the folders (`Fall2014`, `Winter2015`,`Spring2015`, etc.) contain course offering data for every academic term since Fall 2014.
 Each folder contains:
     - `banner.html`: a dump of the data scraped from Banner Web
     - `cal_rules.yaml`: configuration rules that account for holidays, schedule shifts, etc. (Note: YAML is actually a standard!
 Look it up.)
     - `course_meetings.csv`: a CSV-formatted table of class meetings, one line per meeting